mrisen/inet-showcases/_docs/general/ethernet/index.md

 ---
 layout: page
-title: Ethernet networks
+title: Interconnecting Ethernet networks
 hidden: true
 ---

 ## Goals

 Ethernet is the most widely installed local area network (LAN) technology.
-It could seem to need an enormous amount of time and effort to create a network interconnecting different LANs.
-However, INET features various models for simulating Ethernet networks using different topologies and technologies.
+It could seem to take an enormous amount of time and effort to create a network of interconnected Ethernet LANs.
+However, INET features various models with different topologies and technologies for simulating Ethernet networks, and a simple way to connect them.
 These include Ethernet LAN models ranging from the simplest ones, like two hosts directly connected to each other via twisted pair, to more complex ones using mixed connection types and a higher number of hosts.

-This showcase presents the `LargeNet` model, which demonstrates how one can put together models of LANs of different topologies and technologies with little effort, and how it can be used for network analysis.
+This showcase presents the `LargeNet` model, which demonstrates how one can fit models of LANs together with little effort, and how it can be used for network analysis.

 INET version: `3.6.4`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/general/ethernet/lans" target="_blank">`inet/showcases/general/ethernet`</a>